2010 NCAA Division I women's basketball tournament: Notable events

 In the Kansas City Regional, both top seeds were upset in the semifinal round.
 Kentucky, led by 21 point from A'dia Mathies, opened up a lead ant he second half, extended it to 19 points, and were victorious, beating Nebraska 76–67 to advance to the regional finals.
 The regional semifinal game was a second of the season for Oklahoma and Notre Dame, a game the Irish has won in the regular season.
 In this game the score was tied early, while Oklahoma took a slim lead at the half.
 They extended the lead to eight points in the second half, but Notre Dame took the lead back at 50–49.
-With less than a minute to play, Oklahoma took a three-point lead, but Skyler Diggins hit a three-pointer to tie the game at 66 points each.
+With less than a minute to play, Oklahoma took a three-point lead, but Skylar Diggins hit a three-pointer to tie the game at 66 points each.
 Oklahoma had the ball for the last possession, but never got a shot off, so the game went to overtime.
 The game was tied with 72 points for each team with seconds to go when Oklahoma had another chance.
 This time, Nyeshia Stevenson hit a three-pointer, giving the Sooners a three-point lead with just over four seconds to go.
 Notre Dame tried a long inbounds pass, but were unsuccessful, and Oklahoma won 77–72.

 In the Dayton Regional, Connecticut prevailed easily.
 They held their first three opponents to under 40 points each.
 While Florida State, in the regional final, managed to 50, the Huskies scored 90.
 This set up a game against Baylor in a semifinal game.
 The Baylor Bears would not go so easily.
 The Huskies seemed to be on the same track as prior games, with a 13-point lead at halftime.
 Kalana Greene scored the first basket of the second half, extending the lead to 15 points.
 However, Baylor then scored the next twelve points, cutting the lead to three.
 Connecticut, which had missed eight consecutive shots, began hitting again, and their defense held Baylor without a field goal for over seven minutes.
 UConn scored 16 points during the stretch and rebuild the lead.
 UConn would go on to win the game 70–50, to reach the championship game.